Charlottesville's Gaslight Restaurant

 -- Rey Barry

 Do you have pictures of the Gaslight?
-Please let us copy them.
+Please let us add them.
 And Gaslight memories to share?
-Whether it's one line or "The Book of Gaslight" email them here and they will become part of the story.
+Whether it's one line or 1000, email them to email@example.com and they will become part of the story.

 Look to the right of the photo above the rear wheel of the bicycle below the umbrella.
 See the elongated white triangle?
 That's a paper airplane.
 It was just launched by the man sitting behind John Tuck's outstretched cane.
 You can tell by the position of his right arm.
 It was a thoughtless thing to do in a crowd and John is mad as hell.